Phebi-AI/Survey-Plugin/README.md

         for (var c = 0; c < categories.length; c++) {
             category = {
                 Name: categories[c].id, // The unique name of the category (c1, c2 etc).
-                Label: categories[c].innerText.trim() // The text of the category used to build the custom language model for the question.
+                Label: categories[c].innerText.trim(), // The text of the category used to build the custom language model for the question.
                 Control: $(categories[c]).find("input")[0] // The category control that is clicked when answered via voice.
             }